tytydraco/yessleep/out/When_i_was_9_my_grandfathers_house_was_alive.md

 When the door opened, it let out this terrible rusty groan that reverberated through the house; it was so loud it shook my whole body.
-Then I noticed the smell; it was a primordial funk that had fermented and distilled for 20 years until it became something closer to an emotion than a smell.
+That held my attention for a little bit, but then I noticed the smell; it was a primordial funk that had fermented and distilled for 20 years until it became something closer to an emotion than a smell.
 At the time, I thought it smelled like teargas, but I was 9, and I didn't know what teargas smelled like, so I was probably wrong.
 The second thing I noticed was the unrealistic amount of trash.
 There were piles in every corner, covering every surface.
 Some piles towered over me, and I thought they might swallow me whole.
 Even at 9, I thought it was way too much for Grandpa to have accumulated in his months as a shut-in, but I chalked it up to him being a hoarder, and we started to go through the house room by room and get an idea of what we were dealing with.

-You know how sometimes if you're walking with another person and your footsteps are just out of sync enough, it can sound like there's an extra pair of footsteps?
+You know how sometimes if you're walking with another person and your footsteps are just out of sync enough, it can sound like there's a third person walking with you?
 I remember having that feeling multiple times as we walked from room to room, but I just brushed it off because it was a big house and we had a lot of ground to cover.
 When we finished our tour of the ground floor, we headed to the second floor.
 I remember my dad pausing for a little too long when he got upstairs; the only reason I remember that was because I got annoyed waiting behind him, and I was anxious to see more of the creepy old house.
 He muttered something under his breath, then walked in.